dainesjeff/WhichPitch/README.md

-A resnet based transformer for video information.
+A resnet based encoder/decoder for video information.